= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 LogisticRegression(random_state=1, solver='liblinear'))])

-In case it helps you to understand the Pipeline better, I’m going to show you what happens “under the hood” when you fit this Pipeline.
+.
 To be clear, you should not actually write the following code, rather it is just for teaching purposes.

 = ct.fit_transform(X)